 Café Solace: Small coffeehouse on Twelfth Street.

-Frenchy’s: Nightclub known for hiring strictly cis or trans women as dancers (aka real girls and sexchanges), no pre-op debs or transvestites.
+Frenchy’s: Nightclub known for hiring strictly cis or trans women as dancers (aka real girls and sexchanges), no pre-op trans women (aka debs ), non-op trans women, or transvestites.
 Drinks are expensive.

 Haffe al-Khala cemetery: Western limit of the Budayeen quarter.

 Jo-Mama’s Bar on Third Street, caters to Greek sailors.